 At the Gynecologist the first time:

 We had just driven an hour into Sassari and we were lost.
 All the buildings looked the same, they looked like pale, sick apartment buildings not a doctor’s office, there wasn’t even a sign.
 A young woman came walking down the street and stops in front of us “Lèi e Jennifer?”
-With a rather perplexed look on my face I nodded yes.
+With a rather perplexed look on my face, I nodded yes.
 “Sono dottoressa Venere.”

 I followed her into the cold, dusty archway and whispered to my husband “This is a little weird.”
 He nodded and continued on my heel.

-Dr. Venere opened an ancient wooden door to reveal a small apartment turned into a gynecologist office: one tiny bathroom, one bedroom and a living room/waiting room, it felt like I was in the doctor’s apartment.
+Dr. Venere opened an ancient wooden door to reveal a small apartment turned into a gynaecologist office: one tiny bathroom, one bedroom and a living room/waiting room, it felt like I was in the doctor’s apartment.
 The red sofa stood out against the white walls in the waiting room and she said to my husband “Lei signore resta qui.”
-Dr. Venere pointed to the luscious sofa and gave my husband a wink.
+Dr Venere pointed to the luscious sofa and gave my husband a wink.
 Yes, a wink!
 I decided to ignore it.

 She gestured for me to follow her and I obeyed her stern look.
-She opened her bedroom door and in place of a bed was a canary yellow gynecological examination table complete with remote control and pillow.
+She opened her bedroom door and in place of a bed was a canary yellow gynaecological examination table complete with remote control and pillow.

 “Togliti i pantaloni e sedersi lì.”
 Say what?
 What she say?
 I’d only been in Italy for a year and my grasp on the Italian language consisted of: Io, pasta, pizza, ciao, mi piace, tu and spagetti.
 The examination table reminded me of Big Bird and I was scared.